Relativity free of coordinates: Coordinate transformations in the relativity theory

-one can say that \(\mathbb{L}(\vec{v})\) incorporates \(\vec{v}\) as an observable direction.
+one can say that \(\mathbb{B}(\vec{v})\) incorporates \(\vec{v}\) as an observable direction.

-It is easy to find that textbooks' authors exploit boost transformations them only to show a derivation of the Thomas precession contribution to the spin motion of a relativistically moving charged particle.\cite{Boosts and Thomas precession} However, despite this seemingly definite connection to observable phenomena, in all the texts up till now the presentations that facilitate algebraic manipulations of boosts are favored over those which would treat a boost as a physically defined operation/motion or relations between physical objects.
+It is easy to find that textbooks' authors exploit the boosts only to interpret the Thomas precession contribution to the spin motion of a relativistically moving charged particle.\cite{Boosts and Thomas precession} However, despite this seemingly definite connection to observable phenomena, all the texts up till now have favored the presentations that facilitate algebraic operations involving boosts over those which would treat a boost as a physically defined operation/motion or relations between physical objects.

-The matrices \(\mathbb{L}(\vec{v})\) parametrized by various \(\vec{v}\) belong to the grouplike structure formed by general transformation matrices \(\mathbb{M}=\mathbb{R}'\mathbb{L}(v\vec{e}_x)\mathbb{R}''\) where \(\mathbb{R}'\) and \(\mathbb{R}''\) represent two arbitrary rotations.
-The algebraic properties of that structure were the subject of extensive investigation, such as the treatment in Ref.~\onlinecite{Ungar2002}, but could not provide any better understanding of the spin precession or anything else because the physical meaning of \(\mathbb{L}(\vec{v})\) itself remained out of consideration.

-The only benefit of such an analysis for physicists seems to be that it has found no reason to consider a boost as the Lorentz transformation ``without rotation,'' in attempt to generalize the idea of parallel transport, such as the definition (ii) at p.~871 in Ref.~\onlinecite{Frahm1979}.
-As a result, to ``a boost transformation'' mathematicians prefer to apply cautious terms such as ``an aligned axis Lorentz transformation'' (see p.~236 in Ref.~\onlinecite{Kennedy2002}.)
+Apparently, such a non-physical cannot lead to any better understanding of the spin precession or anything else because it leaves the physical meaning of \(\mathbb{B}(\vec{v})\) itself out of consideration.
+Its only benefit for physicists seems to be that it has found no reason to consider a boost as the Lorentz transformation ``without rotation,'' in attempt to generalize the idea of parallel transport, such as the definition (ii) at p.~871 in Ref.~\onlinecite{Frahm1979}.
+As a result, to ``a boost'' mathematicians prefer to apply cautious terms such as ``an aligned axis Lorentz transformation'' (see p.~236 in Ref.~\onlinecite{Kennedy2002}.)

-The most visible manifestation of the problem is that no text attempts to formulate a physics based definition of a boost, thereby preventing any reasonable use of that concept.
+The most obvious manifestation of the problem is that no text attempts to formulate a physics based definition of a boost, thereby preventing any futher reasonable use of that concept.
 The reference formula \eqref{boost matrix} makes it difficult to get an idea how mutual orientations of several bodies change when set in motion, because \eqref{boost matrix} alone provides no hints how to choose the axes of the coordinate systems in use.
 The seemingly key formula \eqref{boost reduction} appears to be nothing but a relation between two representations \eqref{boost matrix} and \eqref{Lorentz matrix} for one relative motion, of which the formal simplicity of \eqref{Lorentz matrix} may even be misleading:

 When asked about the direction of the \(x^{(\mathrm{A})}\)-axis, someone may correctly infer from \eqref{Lorentz matrix} that it is the direction of the \(x^{(\mathrm{B})}\)-axis instantaneously observed in the coordinate system A. But the problem is that a researcher must be able to identify any directions before establishing/verifying (theoretically/experimentally) the relationships \eqref{Lorentz matrix}.
 To avoid that apparent logical circle, one might take the above description of the direction as a definition and an explicit starting point in a derivation of the transformation rule \eqref{Lorentz matrix}.
 Needless to say that such an accurate approach can hardly be found in the existing, history-oriented, presentations of the relativity theory.